People have daily or near daily headaches, sometimes with nausea, blurred or double vision, and noises within the head (tinnitus).

-Overweight people should lose weight because doing so may reduce pressure within the skull.
+Overweight people with idiopathic intracranial hypertension should lose weight because doing so may reduce pressure within the skull.
 Idiopathic intracranial hypertension may resolve when as little as 10% of body weight is lost.
 However, weight reduction programs are often unsuccessful.

 If vision deteriorates despite these measures, surgery to reduce pressure within the skull may be needed and may be able to save vision.
 Procedures include

 In optic nerve sheath fenestration, slits are cut in the covering of the optic nerve behind the eyeball.
 These slits allow cerebrospinal fluid to escape into the tissues around the eye, where the fluid is absorbed.